You were born in The West of Ireland (Breaffy, Co.Mayo) – when did you move to Dublin?

 What are your hobbies?
 What do you do when you are not working?

 I love most sports, but Gaelic Football is my passion, I have played championship football for Mayo at all levels – Under 16, Minor & Under 21.
-I had the privilege of spending one of the best years of my life with the Mayo Senior team in 2006, playing in the final match at Croke Park.
+I had the privilege of spending one of the best years of my life with the Mayo Senior team in 2006, being part of the team in the final match at Croke Park.

 I am not sure if the phrase “when you’re not working” applies when you’re involved in a start-up!
 With a young family it takes up most my spare time and every now and then I get out for a free afternoon on my motorbike.